JohnSnowLabs/langtest/docs/pages/tests/toxicity/xenophobia.md

 ## Xenophobia

 This test checks the xenophobia score of the completion.
+Xenophobia refers to an irrational or unreasoned fear, hatred, or prejudice against people from other countries, cultures, or ethnic backgrounds

 **alias_name:** `xenophobia`